Amanda Kernell: Career

 Kernell worked as a film educator in Västerbotten County.

 In 2004 Amanda Kernell played the role of Lovisa in the short film Maison, directed by Ann Holmgren.
 The story was about a daughter who was trying to connect with her closed off mother.
-Amanda Kernell's filmographic career began in 2006 when she started directing shorts for the production company The Director & Fabrikorn, including The Holiday Sister, best short at the 2009 BUFF Children and Young Adult Film Festival and To Share Everything which received the 1 km Film Award.
+Amanda Kernell's filmographic career began in 2006 when she started directing shorts for the production company The Director & Fabrikorn, including The Holiday Sister, best short at the 2009 BUFF Children and Young Adult Film Festival and To Share Everything which received the 1km Film Award.

 Her directorial debut film was the short film Our Disco (Våra discon).

 Her short film Northern Great Mountain (Stoerre Vaerie), premiered at the 2015 Sundance Film Festival, and was later incorporated into her feature film debut Sami Blood, which premiered at the 2016 Venice International Film Festival.

 Charter is her second feature film.
 Kernell is scriptwriter for most of her films.